glycerine/rpc25519/README.md

 The corresponding private key is stored in `certs/name.key`.

 Update: we have added pass-phrase protection to the private keys by default.
-In order to forgoe this protection and use the original behavior, supply the `selfy --nopass` flag.
+In order to forgo this protection and use the original behavior, supply the `selfy --nopass` flag.

 ~~~